-At the age of 39, I was diagnosed with Hashimoto’s Disease, early-onset menopause (from the age of 36), adrenal fatigue, autoimmune Raynaud’s Phenomenon, osteopenia and gluten-intolerance.
+At the age of 39, I was diagnosed with Hashimoto's Disease, early-onset menopause (from the age of 36), adrenal fatigue, autoimmune Raynaud's Phenomenon, pernicious anemia, osteopenia, and gluten-intolerance.

 What a way to start my first year in business when I had next-to-nothing insurance, my fourth decade in life and what I thought would be more time to race and train.

 You can read about my diagnosis here and here, so I won't go into it in detail.
 My posts on Hashimoto's Disease have been my most shared and after my post about it being a gift received emails and calls from numerous people who said: “that's me.”

 I honestly see it as a gift.
 I wouldn't trade it for a yard with real grass, meeting Oprah or a lifetime of Jubala almond lattes.